 - A couple of flat baking sheets or dishes for rolling purposes

-- cold, leftover Risotto (you can either make a batch using the recipe above, or make double the batch, so you can have risotto one day, and Arancini the next!)
+- 3 cups Risotto (you can either make a batch using the recipe above, or make double the batch, so you can have risotto one day, and Arancini the next!)

 - Pour the cornmeal onto a plate so that your arancini can be transferred immediately to the plate once rolled.
 They are very sticky and need to be de-stickified as soon as possible.

 - Lightly flouring your hands, scoop out little dollops of the rice, placing into the palm of one hand and flatten slightly.

 - Place a couple of cubes of chopped vegan cheese into the centre of your risotto patty, then close the rice up around the cheese, ensuring it is completely enclosed.

 - Form a rough ball shape, then place onto your plate of polenta.
 Continue this until all the rice is used up.
 You should get around 8 large Arancini.

 - Now you can roll the balls in the cornmeal.
 Once coated you can carefully form them into a slightly more uniform round shape.

 - Heat the oil up to the point where a cube of bread turns golden and crisp in about a minute.
 If the oil is too hot, the polenta will just burn, too cool and the filling will ooze everywhere and absorb all the oil.
 Not nice.
 I prefer to shallow fry them as I am nervous about deep-frying, however, this is to your own preference.